Bailey helps Islanders rally to beat Capitals 4-2 in Game 1

 In having to kill off three power-play opportunities in the first period, the Islanders matched a franchise playoff low for shots in being outshot 7-2 over the first 20 minutes.
 New York managed two shots in one period twice before in the playoffs, both times against Washington in 1984 and ’85.

-The game started just after 4 p.m., an hour later than scheduled after overtimes played havoc with the East’s first-round schedule.

-Game 1 of the series between Boston and Carolina was pushed back from Tuesday night to Wednesday morning after the Tampa Bay Lightning needed five overtimes to beat Columbus.
-And then it took the Bruins 21:13 of OT to edge the Hurricanes 4-3.
+“We don’t want to be on the penalty kill if we can help it, and that wasn’t our intention that’s for sure,” said Trotz, in his second year with the Islanders after coaching the Capitals to win the Stanley Cup in 2018.
+“We’ll play five on five with anybody in the league, but I don’t want to give that power play anything.
+I’ve seen it up close for four years. they’re dangerous.”

-NOTES: Isles D Johnny Boychuk returned after missing three games of the first-round series against Florida.
-He was injured in Game 1, when he was shouldered to the head by Panthers D Mike Matheson. ...
+NOTES: Isles D Johnny Boychuk took the pre-game skate but missed his fourth consecutive game since being shouldered to the head by Panthers D Mike Matheson in Game 1 ...
 Beauvillier extended his point streak to five games, in which he has four goals and two assists. ...
 Before the game, the Capitals unveiled grey hoodies with a “ We Skate For EQUALITY ” printed on the front around a team logo, and worn by Holtby, Ovechkin and Carlson.

 UP NEXT